 I’m interested in applying for a grant, but I’m not sure what opportunities are available.
 How can I find out?

 Help is all around you.
 Ask colleagues in your department, and talk to other people in your field.
 Consult the Pivot funding opportunities database, which allows you to refine searches in numerous ways.
 You can also post a profile on Pivot that helps put you in touch with other professionals who share your expertise.
-Finally, contact me, Angela Clifton, x3-3702, email@example.com and ask for a funding opportunities search — within a short period of time, I’ll put together a list of sponsors that fit your project.
+For assistance with funding opportunities, please use our Consultation Request form to schedule an appointment.

 Can I apply for more than one grant at a time?

 Yes.
 Multiple submissions are encouraged.
 You can get more mileage out of your work on a single grant proposal if you, possibly with some revision to meet different sponsors’ guidelines, submit your application to various agencies.

 What internal grant funding is available from UH?